Cheyenne-American interpreter and historian who often found himself caught between his mother's Cheyenne world and his father's white American world.

 George’s father William, an honorary Cheyenne chief, was an important part of these peace talks.

-All the hopes for peace disappeared on November 24, 1864.
+All the hopes for peace disappeared on November 29, 1864.
 That morning, the Colorado First Regiment attacked the mixed Cheyenne-Arapaho village at Sand Creek.
+The American soldiers had even forced George's brother Robert to lead them to the camp.

 While some young men - including George and Charlie - were staying in the village during the peace talks, most occupants were women, children, and the elderly.